Calls for Proposals

 For questions and further information about Alvra contact: Dr. Camila Bacellar

-The Bernina Instrument is specialized on studying condensed matter systems by selective light excitation and selective X-ray probes.
-It is equipped with flexible but precise positioning hardware for diffraction on solid state samples, but also larger user-supplied hardware.
-The instrument can interchange two endstations, which can be configured for different sample and detector configurations.
-Bernina features versatile pump laser excitation from UV to single cycle THz pulses.
+Bernina is equipped with flexible but precise positioning hardware for diffraction on solid state samples, which may also support user-supplied hardware.
+The instrument can interchange two endstations, which can be configured for different sample and detector degrees of freedom.
+Bernina features very versatile pump laser excitation from UV to single cycle THz pulses.

-• Six circle kappa surface diffractometer, equipped with area detector on 2-circle detector arm (XRD).
+• Six circle kappa surface diffractometer, equipped with area detector on a 2-circle detector arm (XRD).
 Sample in air or N2-cryostream atmosphere (80-500K stream temperature).
-Standard pump laser wavelengths from UV to near Ir.
+Pump laser wavelengths from UV to THz.
 An optional polarisation analyzer can be used upon early request.

 • Vacuum chamber setup for low sample temperature (down to ~5K), high electric field THz pulse excitation, and tender X-ray range experiments.
 It is advised to explore the compatibility of proposed experiments with the chamber geometry before proposal submission.
 For details about the chamber please refer to https://doi.org/10.1088/1361-648X/ac08b5